angular/material-tools/README.md

 ### Usage

 `material-tools` can be easily used from the **command-line** or from your own custom **NodeJS** code.
+The build tools also include a CLI, which can be used by installing the tools globally.
+- `npm install -g angular-material-tools`

 ----

 #### CLI usage

-The build tools also include a CLI, which can be used by installing the tools globally.
-- `npm install -g angular-material-tools`

 To create a custom Angular Material build with the command-line interface (CLI), you can pass the following [options](#options) as CLI arguments.

+All possible options in the CLI can be listed with the command:
+  - `material-tools --help`

 |          Name           |    Type    |                             Description                                    |
 | ----------------------- | ---------- | -------------------------------------------------------------------------- |